dart-lang/site-www/src/tools/pub/cmd/pub-downgrade.md

 ---
-layout: default
+title: pub downgrade
+description: Use pub downgrade to get the lowest versions of all dependencies used by your Dart application.
 permalink: /tools/pub/cmd/pub-downgrade
-title: "pub downgrade"
-description: "Use pub downgrade to get the lowest versions of all dependencies used by your Dart application."
 ---

 _Downgrade_ is one of the commands of the _pub_ tool.